Contrastive Learning for Debiased Candidate Generation in Large-Scale Recommender Systems: Related Work

-\paragraph{Contrastive Learning} Contrastive learning, which aim to learn high-quality representations via self-supervised pretext tasks, recently achieves remarkable successes in various domains, e.g., speech processing~\cite{cpc}, computer vision~\cite{deepinfomax,moco}, graph data~\cite{graphinfomax}, and compositional environments~\cite{worldmodel}.
-The contrastive loss we investigate in this paper is a generalization of the InfoNCE loss~\cite{cpc}, which is previously understood as a bound of the mutual information between two variables~\cite{cpc}.
-Our paper provides a new perspective on the effectiveness of the contrastive loss, by illustrating its connection with inverse propensity weighting, a well-known technique for bias reduction.
+\paragraph{Contrastive Learning} Contrastive learning, which aims to learn high-quality representations via self-supervised pretext tasks, recently achieves remarkable success in various domains, e.g., speech processing~\citep{cpc}, computer vision~\citep{simclr,deepinfomax,moco}, graph data~\cite{graphinfomax}, and compositional environments~\citep{worldmodel}.
+The contrastive loss we investigate in this paper is a generalization of the InfoNCE loss~\citep{cpc}.
+InfoNCE is previously understood as a bound of the mutual information between two variables~\citep{cpc}.
+Our work provides a new perspective on the effectiveness of the contrastive loss, by illustrating its connection with inverse propensity weighting~\citep{rosenbaum1983central,imbens2015causal,thompson2012sampling}.